 Several hours were spent discussing, analyzing, and churning out business and ecosystem models for tracking fish, meat, and other agricultural products.
 With that completed, it was time to take the pitches to the judges, it was time for the “Food Quality” track to make one last combined effort before diving into the shark tank of food experts, investors, and corporates that would determine which track out of the three, Food Safety, Food Quality, or Food Circularity, held the most promise.

 The vicious shark tank “sharks”, poised to shred apart the pitches

 In the end, the Food Quality track came out ahead.
 Our Food Quality track was rewarded for the effort and dedication to finding a compelling solution set.
-After two days of working together, ScanTrust, Unilever, and our participating track members went home with the win for the track challenge.
+After two days of working together, Scantrust, Unilever, and our participating track members went home with the win for the track challenge.

-As you might imagine, the post-win cocktails were especially sweet for our team and the remaining time at Strike2Summit was pleasantly peppered with continued discussions, new connections, and positive reflection what the event meant for the future.
+As you might imagine, the post-win cocktails were especially sweet for our team and the remaining time at Strike2Summit was pleasantly peppered with continued discussions, new connections, and positive reflection on what the event meant for the future.

 The Strike2Summit left us with a few key takeaways:

 - The food industry is under pressure from consumers to reveal food provenance.
 Legacy solutions just don’t cut mustard any more – brands need to get ahead of this using new technologies

 - Realizing transparency models demands a multi-stakeholder approach, the participation of all supply chain actors